 Here are a few suggestions:

-- refer to the Good On You ratings—we’ve done a lot of the hard work for you, so if you’re unsure how a brand fares with animals, check our Directory.
+- refer to the Good On You ratings—we’ve done a lot of the hard work for you, so if you’re unsure how a brand fares with animals, check our directory.
 Alongside the labour and environmental pillars, animal welfare is our third pillar when we rate brands.
 We’ll tell you whether a brand has a formal animal welfare policy in place and how much transparency there is in its supply chain.
-You’ll also see which (if any) animal products it uses, including fur, angora, down, exotic skins, wool, and leather
+You’ll also see which (if any) animal products it uses, including fur, angora, down, exotic hair and skins, wool, and leather

 - some brands have been vetted by PETA from an animal welfare perspective and are authorised to carry the “PETA-approved vegan” logo, which you can keep an eye out for

-- look out for the innovative vegan fabrics already out there and currently being developed: from lab-grown silk or silk derived from citrus residue to vegan leather alternatives made from fruit to leaves and back again (including the upcoming fungi-derived Mylo leather, developed thanks to collaboration among prominent industry players), to recyclable nylon known as ECONYL made from abandoned fishing nets, the future of vegan fabrics is promising
+- look out for the innovative vegan fabrics already out there and currently being developed: from lab-grown silk or silk derived from citrus residue to vegan leather alternatives made from fruit to leaves and back again (including the burgeoning fungi-derived Mylo leather, developed thanks to collaboration among prominent industry players), to recyclable nylon known as ECONYL made from abandoned fishing nets, the future of vegan fabrics is promising

 We’ll leave you with these words, which highlight the interconnectedness of the two: